 When are breast implants required?

-They are also valuable for women with uneven breast size or with breasts damaged through burns, trauma or accident.
+They are also valuable for women with uneven breast size or breasts damaged through burns, trauma or accident.
 Expert breast augmentation is also often the choice treatment for women with a history of botched breast surgery for revision or reconstruction purposes.

 Types of breast implants

 Breast implants come in different types but are primarily classified based on their shape, size, and texture.
 Based on their shape, implants can be round or tear-drop-shaped.
-Round implants are indicated for fuller breasts with a prominent cleavage, whereas anatomical implants are indicated for slightly downward sagging breasts.
+Round implants are indicated for fuller breasts with a prominent cleavage, whereas anatomical implants are indicated for slightly downward-sagging breasts.
 Implants may also be either smooth or textured.

 Effect of pregnancy on breasts

-Pregnancy can lead to massive changes in the breast tissue, potentially causing them to expand then contract.
+Pregnancy can lead to massive changes in the breast tissue, potentially causing them to expand and contract.
 The increase in the size of the lactating glands is caused due to multiple factors, including weight gain.
 However, a significant change occurs post-pregnancy.